-Paul is speaking of the Gospel, verse 7, "of which I became a minister according to the gift of the grace of God given to me by the effective working of His power.

-To me, who am less than the least of all the saints, this grace was given..."
-For Paul, sharing the Gospel was not a duty.
+Paul is speaking of the Gospel, verse 7, 3:7 "of which I became a minister according to the gift of the grace of God given to me by the effective working of His power.
+3:8 To me, who am less than the least of all the saints, this grace was given..."
+For Paul, sharing the Gospel was not a duty at all.
 It was an honor he didn't deserve.

-The Apostle Paul was Christianity's greatest minister, yet he considered himself "less than the least of the saints..."
-Before he dispensed grace, he had received grace.
-And now, God calls him to share its secrets!
+The Apostle Paul was Christianity's greatest minister, yet notice he considered himself 3:8 "less than the least of the saints..."
+Before he dispensed grace, he'd received grace.
+Now God had called him to share its secrets!

-For me, there's only one thing more fun than keeping a secret and that's sharing it with someone.
-In fact, I'm the person in my family most prone to blow a secret.
+And for me there's only one thing more fun than keeping a secret, and that's spilling the beans.
+Hey, I'm the person in my family most prone to blow a secret.
+Nobody tells me anything for fear of my letting it slip.

-Paul had the honor of traveling all over the world letting the cat out of the bag - telling Gentiles of God's grace.
+And Paul had the honor of traveling the world letting the cat out of the bag - telling the Gentiles of God's grace.
 He was having a ball!
 And we can join the fun!

-Notice, how Paul describes his ministry, "That I should preach among the Gentiles the unsearchable riches of Christ..."
-He refers to the riches of Christ as "unsearchable" or "untraceable."
+Notice, how he describes his ministry, 3:8 "That I should preach among the Gentiles the unsearchable riches of Christ..."
+Paul refers to the blessings of Christ as 3:8 "unsearchable" or "untraceable."
 It's not man who finds God.
-It's God who initiates.
-He reveals Himself.
-Left to ourselves - without God's Word - we'd be in the dark.
+It's God who initiates and reveals to man.
+Left to our devices - without His Word - we're all in the dark.

-Verse 9, it was Paul's privilege to preach "and to make all see what is the fellowship of the mystery, which from the beginning of the ages has been hidden in God who created all things through Jesus Christ; to the intent that now the manifold wisdom of God might be made known by the church to the principalities and powers in the heavenly places..."
-God's "manifold" or "multi-faceted" wisdom is revealed in His church.
+But it was Paul's privilege to preach 3:9 "and to make all see what is the fellowship of the mystery, which from the beginning of the ages has been hidden in God who created all things through Jesus Christ; 3:10 to the intent that now the manifold wisdom of God might be made known by the church to the principalities and powers in the heavenly places..."
+Notice, God's 3:10 "manifold" or "multi-faceted" wisdom is revealed in His church.

-Even the angels - "the principalities and powers in the heavenly places" - are learning what God is up to in the world by looking at us, the Church.
-How Jesus forgives, saves, blesses, and unites is a lesson to the angels.
-It blows their minds to see Him do it in us!
+Even angels - 3:10 "the principalities and powers in the heavenly places" - learn what God is up to in the world by looking at us, the Church.
+How Jesus forgives, saves, blesses, and unites us is a lesson to the angels.
+It blows their minds to see what He's doing in us!

-This is why a healthy church is so vital!
-We're the prism through which the inhabitants of both this world and the spirit world beholds God's "manifold wisdom."
+And this is why a healthy church is so vital!
+We're the prism through which the inhabitants of both this world and the spirit world behold God's 3:10 "manifold wisdom."

-Verse 11, "According to the eternal purpose which He accomplished in Christ Jesus our Lord, in whom we have boldness and access with confidence through faith in Him."
+Verse 11, 3:11 "According to the eternal purpose which He accomplished in Christ Jesus our Lord, 3:12 in whom we have boldness and access with confidence through faith in Him."
 Here's another blessing in Christ - access to God.
-This, the OT saints knew nothing about.
+This is what the OT saints knew nothing about.

-No one but the High Priest - and only once a year - was

-allowed into God's presence.
-But in Christ, we can boldly approach God's throne.
-Spiritually, we can spend all our time seated in heavenly places in Christ.
+No one but the Hebrew High Priest - and only once a year - was allowed into God's presence.
+But in Christ Jesus we can boldly approach God's throne for help.

-"Therefore I ask that you do not lose heart at my tribulations for you, which is your glory."
-Paul doesn't want his imprisonment to discourage the Ephesians.
+And with this access Paul exhorts them, 2:13 "Therefore I ask that you do not lose heart at my tribulations for you, which is your glory."
+Paul doesn't want his imprisonment to discourage the believers in Ephesus.